aws-samples/aws-batch-comp-infrastructure-sample/README.md

 Next, it is time to develop your solver!
 All of the development and most of the testing can be performed on a local laptop, so it is not necessary to wait for AWS credits to get started.
 Please look at the instructions in the [Solver Development README](docker/README-Solver-Development.md) on how to start building and testing your solver.

-## Additional Resources: Analysis Problems.
+## Additional Resources: Analysis Problems

 The SAT problems for the SAT-Comp 2022 competition are available [here](https://satcompetition.github.io/2022/downloads.html).
 The SMT problems for SMT-Comp 2022 competition are available [here](https://smt-comp.github.io/2022/benchmarks.html).